National League for Democracy: 2020s-present: Return to military rule

+Ideology and political positions

 The party advocates a non-violent movement towards multi-party democracy in Myanmar, which was under military rule from 1962 to 2011.
 The party also claims to support human rights (including broad-based freedom of speech), the rule of law, and national reconciliation.
+The NLD is described as liberal, democratic-liberal, liberal-conservative, and social-liberal.
+The NLD supports populism and protectionist economic policies.
+Historically, the NLD has been a social-democratic party.

-Aung San Suu Kyi also claimed amendments to the constitution of 2008, drafted with the input of the armed forces.
-She stated that its mandatory granting of 25% of seats in parliament to appointed military representatives is undemocratic.
+Aung San Suu Kyi also claimed amendments to the constitution of 2008, drafted with the input of the armed forces, such as the mandatory granting of 25% of seats in parliament to appointed military representatives, are undemocratic.

 Party symbols

 The party flag features the peacock, a prominent symbol of Myanmar.
 The dancing peacock (the peacock in courtship or in display of its feathers) was frequently featured in Burmese monarchic flags as well as other nationalist symbols in the country.
 The fighting peacock is associated with the decades-long democratic struggle against military dictatorship in the country.
 The latter closely resembles a green peafowl, as it has a tufted crest.
 The NLD party symbol is adopted from the Myanmar (Burmese) Student Union flag.
 This student union organised since the uprising against British colonial rule in Burma, years before the independence of Burma in 1948, had played a major political role in Burma and Aung San Suu Kyi's late father Bogyoke Aung San (General Aung San) was one of the former presidents of the Rangoon University Student Union.

 The party emblem is a traditional bamboo hat (ခမောက်).